Umar Khalid: Early life and education

 Umar Khalid was born in Jamia Nagar, New Delhi.
 His father, Syed Qasim Rasool Ilyas, is from Maharashtra, while his mother is from Western Uttar Pradesh.
-S. Q. R. Ilyas is the National President of the Welfare Party of India and a former member of Students Islamic Movement of India, a banned Islamist organisation, which he left in 1985.
+S. Q. R. Ilyas is the National President of the Welfare Party of India.
+He was formerly a member of the Students Islamic Movement of India (SIMI), an extremist Islamic student organization, which he left in 1985.
+SIMI was later banned in 2001.

-Khalid studied history at the Kirori Mal College of the Delhi University.
-He later earned his master's and MPhil in history at Jawaharlal Nehru University (JNU).
+Khalid studied history at the Kirori Mal College of Delhi University.
+He earned his master's and MPhil in history at Jawaharlal Nehru University (JNU).
 His MPhil dissertation was on 'Hos of Singhbhum'.
-Khalid describes himself as a hardcore communist who is not a practising Muslim.
+Khalid describes himself as a radical democrat and not a practising Muslim.
+He met his longtime partner Banojyotsna Lahiri in 2008 and began dating five years later.

-Khalid's PhD thesis was titled “Contesting claims and contingencies of the rule on Adivasis of Jharkhand” and was submitted to the JNU in 2018.
-Following his PhD, he published a research article titled "Changing Village Authority in an Adivasi Hinterland: State, Community and Contingencies of Rule in Singhbhum, 1830–1897" in the journal Social Scientist in 2018.
+Khalid's 2018 doctoral dissertation at JNU focused on the transformation of Adivasi society in Singhbhum under British rule.
+According to Ramachandra Guha, "it was one of the most accomplished doctoral dissertations by an Indian" he had read.
+Following his PhD, Khalid published a research article titled "Changing Village Authority in an Adivasi Hinterland: State, Community and Contingencies of Rule in Singhbhum, 1830–1897" in the journal Social Scientist in 2018.
+He has published several essays on The Caravan and The Telegraph.
+In February 2026, an anthology titled "Umar Khalid and His World" was published.